Beginners Guide to Smart Home Automation

 Smart Home Wireless Networking

 Today all smart home devices are wireless.
-Common technologies are:
+Common wireless technologies used are:

 • Wi-Fi